Community Economic Development Pro Bono Project

 - Conducting training sessions in partnership with other nonprofit and government agencies.
 These sessions help educate nonprofit organizations on important legal issues such as Board governance, employment law, nonprofit regulation, and other legal issues.

 - Sponsoring walk–in small business legal clinics.
 The purpose of the clinics is to provide legal information to small business owners who operate in economically disadvantaged areas or who have limited financial resources.
 The clinic provides current and aspiring business owners an opportunity to speak with an attorney.

 To date, the CED Project has provided the following assistance to people and organizations in need of legal assistance:

-- Assisted over 430 small business owners through the small business clinics.
+- Assisted over 1,759 small business owners through the Small Business Initiative.